FACTBOX-Europe's fight to make farming subsidies 'green' | Headlines

 A major goal is to stop the decline of Europe's small farms.
 The draft agreement would oblige each EU country to redistribute a minimum 10% of payments to farmers to smaller farms.

 WHO COUNTS AS A FARMER?
-The new CAP will limit who is defined as an "active farmer" and can receive subsidies - another attempt to stop large businesses and landowners sucking up money.
+The new CAP says countries should use criteria like income tests to define who is an "active farmer" and can receive subsidies - another attempt to stop large businesses and landowners sucking up money.

-Parliament sought a definition that would exclude large-scale processors of agricultural products, and stop funds going to non-agricultural businesses such as waterworks or railway services.
-Negotiators had also considered a requirement for countries to hand roughly 3% of farm payments to young farmers, to help attract new talent.
-A final agreement on this was not confirmed.
+Parliament wanted a stricter definition that would exclude large-scale processors of agricultural products and stop funds going to non-agricultural businesses such as waterworks.
+Countries must give roughly 3% of subsidies to young farmers, under the age of 40, to help attract new talent.

-Also under discussion were standards for working conditions in farming and a crisis fund in case agricultural markets are disrupted by an emergency such as a pandemic. ($1 = 0.8173 euros)
+The deal also creates a 450 million euro crisis fund in case agricultural markets are disrupted by an emergency such as a pandemic. ($1 = 0.8173 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)